andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 In Linux, the kernel should NEVER allocate memory for userspace (except for the early loading stage of a process).

-In QEMU user-mode, the syscalls instructions are recompiled into calls to the `do_syscall` QEMU routine that is a syscall dispatcher in userspace.
+In QEMU user-mode, the syscalls instructions are recompiled into calls to the `do_syscall` QEMU routine that is a syscall dispatcher in userspace that forwards many syscalls to the kernel and handle many others (like brk) in userspace.

+We can easily add a syscall in QEMU that is handled in QEMU itself.

 So, the workflow is the following: